-Buck teeth, also known as overjet or malocclusion, refer to the malalignment of the upper and lower front teeth.
-They are generally characterized by an abnormal protrusion of the upper front teeth that usually cover the lower lip.
+Buck teeth is the malalignment of the upper and lower front teeth characterized by an abnormal protrusion of the upper front teeth that usually cover the lower lip.
 Buck teeth may cause health issues depending on the severity of malalignment.

 Buck teeth are associated with overjet and not overbite, as is generally misconstrued.
 The horizontal overlap of the upper front teeth over the lower front teeth is called overjet, whereas the vertical overlap is called overbite.
 The normal range for an overjet is about 1.5–2.5 millimeters (1).

 It is advisable to treat buck teeth early on to prevent future complications.
 Read on as we tell you all you need to know about buck teeth in kids.

 Several factors can lead to buck teeth in kids.
 Some of the most common causes include the following.

 - Thumb-sucking: In babies and toddlers up to age five, thumb-sucking is considered normal.
 The eruption of permanent teeth begins at around six years, and thus, if the thumb-sucking habit persists after the age of five, it could lead to dental and speech problems, including the malalignment of the teeth (2) (3).

 - Tongue-thrusting: It refers to the habit of pushing the tongue against or between the teeth while talking, swallowing, or resting.
 If this habit persists in your child beyond six years, it could lead to buck teeth and speech problems (4).